Dodge Caravan: 2020 model year

-Three models were available: SE, SE Plus, and SXT.
+Three models were available: SE, SE Plus, SXT, and GT.
 The Grand Caravan SE Plus model now included standard second-row Super Stow 'n Go bucket seats, a power eight-way driver seat, and an all-black interior with cranberry wine accent stitching on the seats.
 The optional "Blacktop Package" continued for the SE Plus and SXT models.

-The Canadian market included six models starting from an entry-level version and then increasing the standard equipment on each: CVP, SXT, SXT Premium Plus, Crew, Crew Plus, and the GT which includes many convenience features as well as a performance suspension system and a monochromatic exterior.
+The Canadian market included six models, starting from an entry-level version and then increasing the standard equipment on each: CVP, SXT, SXT Premium Plus, Crew, Crew Plus, and the GT, which includes many convenience features as well as a performance suspension system and a monochromatic exterior.
 The "Blacktop Package" trim option is available on SXT models.

-Trim levels for the Mexican market were unchanged from previous model years with SE, SXT and SXT Plus models available.
+Trim levels for the Mexican market were unchanged from previous model years, with SE, SXT, and SXT Plus models available.

+Discontinuation

+For 2017, Chrysler released its sixth-generation minivan line, replacing the Chrysler Town & Country with Chrysler Pacifica.
+While the Dodge Grand Caravan was 9 years old and was originally slated for discontinuation after 2016 (alongside the Town & Country), FCA cited strong fleet sales and its popularity in Canada (its place of assembly) as reasons to maintain the model line, marketing it as an entry-level vehicle priced below the Pacifica.

+While 2020 was announced as the final model year, the ultimate end of production was extended multiple times.
+In production for nearly 37 years (13 years on the fifth-generation RT platform), the final Dodge Grand Caravan rolled off the Windsor assembly line on August 21, 2020.

 Safety

-In the U.S. the National Highway Traffic Safety Administration's (NHTSA) New Car Assessment Program crash testing, the 2020 Dodge Grand Caravan achieved an overall four star rating.
+In the U.S. National Highway Traffic Safety Administration (NHTSA)'s New Car Assessment Program crash testing, the 2020 Dodge Grand Caravan achieved an overall four-star rating.